pullelikunju/ide/README.md

 # Easy to learn
 # Easly modified or extended for your use case
 # Less invasive
-# No hijacking of keybinding
+# No hijacking of keybindings

 Please report if you find any bugs or have some feature ideas Pulleli Kunju